The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra: Abstract

 \section{Abstract}

-We report about a newly introduced overlap parameter of intensity fluctuations of waves in random media with arbitrary amount of disorder and non-linearity and its relationship to the replica theory overlap in the $2+4$ spherical complex spin-glass model.
-Symmetry breaking in the intensity fluctuation overlap is shown to be equivalent to the one occurring in the complex amplitude overlap, providing an easily verifiable test in typical experimental setups.
-The relevance of this order parameter is considered in describing the laser transition in random media and in explaining its glassy nature in terms of emission spectra data.
-The theoretical analysis is compared to recent measurements.
+{\sffamily \bfseries The behavior of a newly introduced overlap parameter is analyzed, measuring the correlation between intensity fluctuations of waves in random media in different physical regimes, with varying amount of disorder and non-linearity.
+Its relationship is established to the standard Parisi overlap order parameter in replica theory for spin-glasses.
+In the complex spherical spin-glass model, describing the onset and behavior of random lasers, replica symmetry breaking in the intensity fluctuation overlap is shown to occur at high pumping or low temperature.
+This order parameter identifies the laser transition in random media and describes its glassy nature in terms of emission spectra data, the only data so far accessible in random laser measurements.
+The theoretical analysis is, eventually, compared to recent intensity fluctuation overlap measurements demonstrating the validity of the theory and providing a straightforward interpretation of different spectral behaviors in different random lasers. }